- Community Relations

 How the Program Helps

 Our primary objective is assisting the sworn officers of the Odessa Police Department in their duties so that they may either remain in service or return to service as quickly as possible.
-This is accomplished in many ways; to learn more, review the Ways COP assists Sworn Officers (PDF).
+This is accomplished in many ways, including:

 We lend assistance in a non-patrol capacity as well.
 Most commonly, this entails working the many parades and special events that occur each year.
 Among these are the National Night Out celebrations in which our COP units go to different crime watch neighborhoods for public relation appearances.
 We also transport McGruff the Crime Dog to the neighborhoods during National Night Out.